Diversity Matters at STCC

-Office of Multicultural Affairs & the Multicultural Center
+Office of Multicultural Affairs (OMA)

-The Office of Multicultural Affairs at Springfield Technical Community College is committed to meeting the needs of all students from underrepresented student populations.
+The Office of Multicultural Affairs (OMA) at Springfield Technical Community College is committed to meeting the needs of all students from underrepresented student populations.
 Multicultural Affairs provides educational programming which includes:

 - Student and community engagement